If you haven’t managed to attend one of our clinics for an RSV vaccine, you haven’t missed the opportunity to be vaccinated against this virus.

 Advised by the JCVI the NHS have launched a new vaccination campaign for RSV.
-From the 1st September 2024, those aged 75 to 80 years and pregnant ladies at least 28 weeks will be eligible for a free vaccine to protect them from RSV.
+From the 1st September 2024, those aged 75 to 79 years and those turning 80 years of age between 2 September 2024 and 31 August 2025 (DOB between 2 September 1944 and 31 August 1945) and pregnant ladies at least 28 weeks will be eligible for a free vaccine to protect them from RSV.

 RSV Vaccination Clinics